-The Royal College of Obstetricians and Gynaecologists has published an update to their guidance on preventing early onset group B strep (GBS) disease.
+The Royal College of Obstetricians and Gynaecologists has published updated UK GBS guidance.
+The document is about preventing early onset group B strep (GBS) disease.
 The guidance calls for all pregnant women to be provided with appropriate information about GBS to support decision making and to raise awareness of the signs and symptoms of the infection in babies.
-(More on that in an upcoming blog post).

 - around half of all women who present at hospital in what is thought to be in preterm labour will not actually give birth to their babies preterm;